-PCR-amplified libraries can be purified individually or, optionally, the libraries can be pooled if the input cDNA was quantified and normalized to a uniform input amount before library preparation (Section VI.A,

-Step 4).
-The libraries are then purified by immobilization on NucleoMag NGS Clean-up and Size Select (available from Takara Bio, Cat.
-No. 744970) beads.
+PCR-amplified libraries can be purified individually or, optionally, the libraries can be pooled if the input cDNA was quantified and normalized to a uniform input amount before library preparation (Section VI.A, Step 4).
+Purify the libraries again by immobilization on NucleoMag NGS Clean-up and Size Select beads.
 The beads are then washed with 80% ethanol, and then the library is eluted with Nuclease-Free Water.

-- Aliquot beads into 1.5-ml tubes upon receipt in the laboratory. - Before each use, bring bead aliquots to room temperature for at least 30 min and mix well by vortexing.
+- Before each use, bring bead aliquots to room temperature for at least 30 min and mix well by vortexing.
 Use room-temperature Nuclease-Free Water for this protocol. - Bead:sample ratio is 0.8:1. - Prepare fresh 80% ethanol for each experiment.
-You need ~400 μl per sample. - You will need a magnetic separation device for 0.2-ml tubes, 1.5-ml tubes, strip tubes, or a 96-well plate. - 1.
+You need ~400 μl per sample. - You will need a magnetic separation device for 0.2 ml tubes, 1.5 ml tubes, strip tubes, or a 96-well plate. - 1.
 Determine the number of libraries to be pooled based on the desired sequencing depth and sequencer throughput.
 If preferred, clean up libraries individually before pooling.

-NOTE: Please refer to Appendix C, which contains more information about pooling strategies.
+NOTE: Please refer to the Unique Dual Index Kits Protocol-at-a-Glance, which contains more information about pooling strategies.

-2. Pool the libraries by pipetting a fixed volume from each sample into a 1.5-ml tube or PCR tube.
+2. Pool the libraries by pipetting a fixed volume from each sample into a 1.5 ml tube or PCR tube.
 Volumes between 2 and 8 μl are appropriate.
 See examples in the table below.
 Do not use less than 2 μl per sample to ensure greater accuracy.

-Table 4.
+Table 5.
 Example volumes of pooled libraries and beads